Garden Maintenance & Hedge Trimming in Horsham, West Sussex, Surrey & Hampshire

 No tranquil garden is complete without a beautiful array of hedges and shrubs, but keeping them in pristine condition requires expert maintenance.
-Our in-depth knowledge of each tree and plant means that we're able to tailor our pruning methods to suit each element of your garden.
+Foremans Tree Specialist Ltd's in-depth knowledge of trees, hedges shrubs and plants means that we're able to tailor our pruning methods to suit each element of your garden.

 Whether you're looking for a simple tidy of your beautiful plants or complex hedge shaping with topiary, we're here to help.
 We'll run through a full consultation with you before starting, completely free of charge, to help you create a garden space that can be enjoyed all year round.

 At Foremans Tree Specialists Ltd, we also have all the latest hedge cutting and tree surgery equipment to safely and efficiently take any hedge of any size.
 From the state of the art telescopic hedge trimmers to tripod ladders and cherry pickers (MEWPS), we can maintain the hedges your gardeners just can't reach.

 Contact us today and our knowledgable staff will happily arrange a no-obligation site visit to identify your needs and discuss suitable options.
 Our garden maintenance and hedge cutting services are available in Crawley, Horsham, West Sussex, Surrey, Hampshire and across the South-East.

 How to care for and trim your Leylandii Conifer: Common Questions Answered

 There are millions of Leylandii Conifer trees across the UK.
 Although they make for excellent hedging and offer a great 'privacy screen', they also require timely maintenance and routine trimming as a consequence of their exceptional growth rate.

 As your helpful and local Horsham tree surgeons, we've put together this article to outline the right care and maintenance your conifers will require to serve you well for years to come.